Pioneer-Valley-Housing-Coop/docs/one-pager.md

   * Groundedness of traditional homeownership
   * Social life of cohousing/college

-**Equitable:** We aim to be democratic and affordable by structuring as a group equity housing co-op.
+**Equitable:** We aim to be democratic, affordable and just by structuring as a group equity housing co-op.
 * *Democratic*
   * Housing co-op will own assets as a group, with residents as equal voting members
   * Collective decision making and conflict mediation